maccapakka/doxy/README.md

-# Zoom-Style Call Controls — Tech Test
+# Doxy Call Controls — Tech Test

 This repository contains a small monorepo built with **Turborepo** and **Next.js**, implementing a Zoom-style in-call control bar with motion, accessibility, and clean component-driven architecture.
 Although intentionally over-engineered for the scope of the task, the goal was to demonstrate experience in scalable frontend practices, monorepos, design systems, and motion.